Introduction to Software as a Service (Saas)

-There are few things that should be taken into account before using Software as a Service application in an organization.
-Here are four major factors that affect SaaS
+There are few things that should be taken into account before using a Saas application in an organization.
+Here are four major factors that affect SaaS.

-Some important people in the organization will feel that certain functionality of the business should remain under the support and control of IT department.
-In such situations Software as a Service and other applications are considered unimportant.
-If a test application is deployed in the organization by the provider then there are chances of the managers to approve such applications.
+Some important people in the organization will feel that certain functionality of the business should remain under the IT department’s support and control.
+In such situations, Saas and other applications are considered unimportant.
+If a test application is deployed in the organization by the provider, then there are chances of the managers to approve such applications.

-SaaS provides customization option to its users but there are few limitations in it.
-If a particular technical knowledge is required to operate a SaaS application and if it cannot be afforded by the Software as a Service provider then it becomes difficult for the user to run the SaaS application.
+SaaS provides a customization option to its users, but there are few limitations in it.
+If a particular technical knowledge is required to operate a SaaS application and if the Software cannot afford it as a Service provider, then it becomes difficult for the user to run the SaaS application.

 Another important factor is the amount and type of data transmitted to and fro the application.
 The data transmitted between the servers should be done quickly.
 So the companies always prefer a SaaS solution that takes network latency into account.

-SaaS application is usually considered lower than the On premise application.
+SaaS application is usually considered lower than the On-premise application.
 But the long term cost of SaaS application is not sure.
-The things that affect the cost of SaaS application includes the number of licensed users, amount of customization which need to be done for your business and your data centres’ economy of scale.
+The things that affect SaaS application’s cost include the number of licensed users, the amount of customization that needs to be done for your business and your data centres’ economy of scale.

-Some industries are subject to law in different parts of the world.
+Some industries are subject to the law in different parts of the world.
 They need to maintain various reports and records.
-Software as a Service application will not be able to satisfy all such needs of the customer.
+Saas application will not be able to satisfy all such needs of the customer.
 SaaS providers should also meet your internal standards regarding your data security and privacy in order to avoid any legal problems.

 SaaS application should meet the rules and regulation of the jurisdiction in which the organization operates.

-SaaS is not suitable for all the organization nor do all the applications can lend themselves to SaaS delivery model.
-There are few criteria’s to be considered while deciding about SaaS application for your business.
-The important factors are listed below
+SaaS is not suitable for all the organization, nor do all the applications can lend themselves to the SaaS delivery model.
+There are a few criteria’s to be considered while deciding about a SaaS application for your business.
+The important factors are listed below.

-- The type of process for which you are going to use SaaS application
+- The type of process for which you are going to use the SaaS application

-- The amount of customizations to be done
+- The number of customizations to be done

 - The integration of SaaS application with other systems in your company which includes both internal and external